Types of communication

 The common types of emails you may send and receive include:

-- Confirmation emails — emails whose purpose is to create a permanent, written record of a previously made agreement;
+- Confirmation emails, which create a permanent, written record of a previously made agreement, and

-- Request-and-reply emails — emails that ask a question, specify a task, comment on company policies, ask for confirmation about a meeting, and expect a reply in return.
+- Request-and-reply emails, which ask a question, specify a task, comment on company policies, ask for confirmation about a meeting, and expect a reply in return.

-They’ve made an agreement to hold the check-in meeting on February 25, at 12 pm.
+During this encounter, they agreed to hold the new employee’s next check-in meeting on February 25, at noon.

 Tips for writing effective emails

-- Have a clear subject line — It should clearly state what the email is about;
+- Have a clear subject line stating what the email is about.

-- Keep the tone professional yet warm — Make sure your email conveys your point in a sharp but friendly manner;
+- Keep the tone of the message professional yet warm, conveying your point in a sharp but friendly manner.

-Instant messages are a type of written communication that involves real-time text transmissions.
+Instant messages are a type of written communication consisting of real-time text transmissions.

-Most apps for instant messaging allow you to perform a variety of actions to improve communication with co-workers, including:
+Using a team communication app allows you to perform a variety of actions to improve communication with co-workers.
+For example, you can:

-- Share information with groups of people, in chat rooms or channels that focus on a particular topic;
+- Share information with groups of people, in channels that focus on a particular topic,

-- Address specific people in chat rooms or channels;
+- Address specific people or user groups in public channels,

 - Attach videos and images.

-A group of professionals using a chat app, such as Pumble, to discuss the design solutions for a website their company is currently working on.
+A group of professionals is using a business messaging app to discuss design solutions for a website their company is currently working on.

-For this purpose, they may use a public channel called #design.
+For this purpose, they may use a public channel aptly titled #design.

-This channel may include only the people who hold the position of designers in the company.
-But, it may also include people who hold the position of copywriters, illustrators, and other professionals who play a role in the design process.
+The channel in question could be limited to those who work as designers for the company.
+Alternatively, it could also include copywriters, illustrators, and other professionals who play a role in the design process.

 In this channel, people can ask questions, share links to existing design solutions the team can use for inspiration, attach design proposals, and otherwise discuss the potential design of their products.